Lukk17/sky/config/local-dev/local_README.md

    https://kafka.apache.org/downloads
 2. Extract to place like `C:/kafka`
 3. In `config` folder open `zookeeper.properties`
-   set field `dataDir` with path like `C:/kafka/zookeeper-data`
+   set field `dataDir` with a path like `C:/kafka/zookeeper-data`
 4. In `config` folder open `server.properties`
-   set field `log.dirs` with path like `C:/kafka/kafka-logs`
+   set field `log.dirs` with a path like `C:/kafka/kafka-logs`
-5. Open terminal in kafka directory and use command:
+5. Open the terminal in kafka directory and use command:
    ```shell
       .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
    ```